FAQ About Inverters and Setup

 Q5: Can I run my Exeltech inverter on just a power supply without a battery?

-A: No. The Exeltech line of inverters was designed to operate on a battery.
-You may use as mall battery with a power supply or charger if necessary.
-In addition, it is possible to operate an Exeltech inverter of a charger using a bank of capacitors.
+A: No. The Exeltech line of inverters was designed to operate with a battery.
+You may use a small battery with a power supply or charger if necessary.
+In addition, it is possible to operate an Exeltech inverter off a charger using a bank of capacitors.
 The charger should be twice the inverters capacity and the value of capacitance should be roughly five times the internal capacitance of the inverter, but it is not recommended.

 Q6: Can I adjust the AC frequency of my Exeltech inverter?

 A: No. Exeltech inverters come in 50, 60, and 400Hz, and are set at the factory.
-If you desire a different frequency, call Exeltech’s support number for a custom built inverter.
+If you desire a different frequency, call Exeltech’s support number for a custom built inverter or if you already own an Exeltech inverter it can be sent in and changed by our factory to the desired frequency.

 Q7: How much current does my Exeltech inverter draw from my batteries?

-A: Take the output power of the inverter and divide by 0.85.
+A: Take the output power of the inverter and divide by 0.85, which is the inverters worst case efficiency factor.
 This gives you the power input of the inverter.
 Now divide the power input by the voltage of the battery bank.
 This is the current, in amps, the inverter draws from the battery.

 Q8: My battery voltage varies quite a bit.
 Will the AC output of my Exeltech inverter vary?

-A: No. Exeltech inverters have fantastic line and load regulation.
+A: No, as long as the variance of the battery is inside the system specifications.
+Exeltech inverters have fantastic line and load regulation.
 The output of an Exeltech inverter varies approximately 0.1% when the DC voltage changes within the specified range.

 Q9: Can I run my battery charger while my Exeltech inverter is running?

-A: Yes, as long as there is a battery in the system between the charge and the inverter, the inverter will operate fine.
+A: Yes, as long as there is a battery in the system between the charger and the inverter, the inverter will operate fine.
+So long as the charger does not exceed input voltage ranges.

 Q10: Can I hook up two XP1100 inverters together to get 2200 Watts of power?